darkmoon810/avatar-based-dynamic-chatbot-with-ai-and-ar-capabilities/README.md

 >NOTE: The `user`, `password` and `url` is Important as it will be used in subsequent steps.

-<b>NOTE: Make Sure the Cloud Foundry App for Mobile Foundation-Server gets at least `768MB` of Memory.(Recommended is 1GB) You can verify it by going to `IBM Cloud Dashboard > Resources > Cloud Foundry Apps > MobileFoundation-Server` as shown below.</b>
+<b>NOTE: Make Sure the Cloud Foundry App for Mobile Foundation-Server gets at least `768MB` of Memory.(Recommended is 1GB) You can verify it by going to `  Cloud Dashboard > Resources > Cloud Foundry Apps > MobileFoundation-Server` as shown below.</b>

 ![](doc/source/images/MobileFoundationServiceMemory.png)